 Delivered in the classroom or outside in a quiet area.

-Delivered by a teacher or most often a Learning Support Assistant who has had training to deliver this type of intervention learning.
+Delivered by a teacher or most often a Learning Support Practitioner who has had training to deliver this type of intervention learning.

 School based Special Educational Needs & Disabilities support